 You are currently viewing Using CSS Filters to Transform Images

-1. What are CSS Filters?
+1. What is a CSS Filter?

 Syntax: